Jeremy Bentham: Gender and sexuality

 Bentham said that it was the placing of women in a legally inferior position that made him choose in 1759, at the age of eleven, the career of a reformist, though American critic John Neal claimed to have convinced him to take up women's rights issues during their association between 1825 and 1827.
 Bentham spoke for a complete equality between the sexes, arguing in favour of women's suffrage, a woman's right to obtain a divorce, and a woman's right to hold political office.

 The c.
 1785 essay "Paederasty (Offences Against One's Self)" argued for the liberalisation of laws prohibiting homosexual sex.
 The essay remained unpublished during his lifetime for fear of offending public morality.
 Some of Bentham's writings on "sexual non-conformity" were published for the first time in 1931, but Paederasty was not published until 1978.
 Bentham does not believe homosexual acts to be unnatural, describing them merely as "irregularities of the venereal appetite".
 The essay chastises the society of the time for making a disproportionate response to what Bentham appears to consider a largely private offence—public displays or forced acts being dealt with rightly by other laws.
 When the essay was published in the Journal of Homosexuality in 1978, the abstract stated that Bentham's essay was the "first known argument for homosexual law reform in England".

 Imperialism

 Bentham's writings in the early 1790s onwards expressed an opposition to imperialism.
 His 1793 pamphlet Emancipate Your Colonies! critiqued French colonialism.
 In the early 1820s, he argued that the liberal government in Spain should emancipate its New World colonies.
 In the essay Plan for an Universal and Perpetual Peace, Bentham argued that Britain should emancipate its New World colonies and abandon its colonial ambitions.
 He argued that empire was bad for the greatest number in the metropole and the colonies.
 According to Bentham, empire was financially unsound, entailed taxation on the poor in the metropole, caused unnecessary expansion in the military apparatus, undermined the security of the metropole, and were ultimately motivated by misguided ideas of honour and glory.
+Barbara Arneil at the University of British Columbia describes Bentham as "best understood as a pro-colonialist and anti-imperialist thinker".